AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FacetAttributeSequence/Insert.md

 FacetAttributeSequence.Insert Method
 ====================================
-AutomationML 2.1 APIInserts the specified attribute into this sequence.
+Inserts the specified attribute into this sequence.
 Before the attribute is inserted, it is checked, if it is a valid Facet attribute.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)